royaltm/node-ip2location/README.md

 When the above function is called, and if any other process is attached to the shared memory, it will only delete the name of the shared memory.
 The other processes will continue to use the shared memory and it will be freed only after last attached process is detached from it.

 Please refer to shm_open and shm_unlink man pages for more info.

+## Performance

+On tested system the library in default IO mode with IP2LOCATION-LITE-5 database spends on average 25µs per ip lookup returning all available record entities.
+With caching enabled it speeds up to 5µs / lookup (~200 000 / s).

+This is about at least 200 times faster then the legacy [ip2location-nodejs](https://github.com/ip2location-nodejs/IP2Location) implementation in pure js.
+Further speed up is available by limiting the set of fields retrieved from the database, with the second argument to `query()`.

+## Notes

+This addon is highly experimental, might not compile on many systems, so use at your own risk.

+## Licence

+LGPL